The Office of the General Counsel comprises over 1,750 dedicated attorneys at headquarters and at operating components.

 - representing the Department in venues across the country, including in the immigration courts of the United States.

-The Office of the General Counsel is made up of lawyers at headquarters on the general counsel's immediate staff, and lawyers working in the operating components.
+The Office of the General Counsel is made up of attorneys at headquarters on the general counsel's immediate staff, and attorneys working in the operating components.

 - General Law.
 Provides legal advice and support on acquisition and procurement activities; labor and employment matters; appropriations and fiscal law issues; general tort and related claims; and environmental issues; and oversees the activities of the Board of Correction of Military Records.